- Tips To Help Your Mood

 Talk to your midwife, health visitor, or GP if you are struggling to have positive feelings about your unborn baby or worried about how you are feeling.

 You can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520631590.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.

-If you would like to learn more about understanding pregnancy, labour, birth and your baby have a look at these free online courses provided by the Solihull Approach *Click Here* and enter access code JON70.
+*Click Here* to learn more about understanding pregnancy, labour, birth and your baby with the free online courses provided by the Solihull Approach.